zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service.md

 * Non-CoreXT extensions

     There are multiple build systems used by various teams.
-After you have determined the build version for your team, please send a pull request to help other extension developers.
-The pull request  is located at [https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/pullrequests?_a=mine](https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/pullrequests?_a=mine).
+After you have determined which build version is used by your team, please send a pull request to help other extension developers.
+The pull request is located at [https://aka.ms/portalfx/pullrequest](https://aka.ms/portalfx/pullrequest).

     If the extension build does not have a version number, the `AssemblyInfo.cs` file in the **Visual Studio** project can be edited to set the build version to 1.0.0.0.
 If the file does not exist, add it in the same folder as the one that contains the `<extensionName>.csproj` and `web.config` files.
 The process is as follows.